kmaaallen/unicorn-attractor-milestone/README.md

         - Clicking the comments drop down shows a list of comments for that issue or 'No comments yet'
         - Clicking 'Add Comment' redirects the user to the add comment form
         - Whenever a user upvotes a ticket, their vote is added to that ticket and they are returned to the full ticket overview page.
+- Exceptions:
+    - If the ticket is in the 'Completed' state , users will not be able to edit/delete their own tickets, upvote the issue/feature.
+    - Instead the ticket will show a 'Resolution notes' field which the developer can add to in the back-end.
 - If the user is signed in there will be two buttons, the first will say '+ Report an Issue' and direct the user to the report an issue form
 - The second will say either 'Subscribe+' (if user is not subscribed to features module) or 'Request a Feature' (if they are subscribed to the features module).
 - Within swimlanes issues are sorted by which has the highest number of votes.